 The Gallery method can be used for generating ideas and problem solving.
-Post large paper around the room with problems/questions.
-Individuals can write directly on the sheets or use post-its.
+Post large paper or e-pages, with problems/questions.
+Individuals record their responses.
 Ideas can be pooled, sorted, classified.

 During or at the end of a lesson, students draw an object from a bag then explain or illustrate how the object is related to what they have learned.

-Graphic organizers are visual frameworks to help a learner make connections between concepts.
-They can be used before learning to establish a baseline, during learning to make meaning from new information or during a review to remind students of the number and variety of components they should be remembering.
+Graphic organizers are visual frameworks to help learners make connections between concepts.
+They can be used before learning to establish a baseline, during learning to make meaning from new information, or during a review to remind students of the number and variety of components they should be remembering.
 They may look like bubbles, trees, brackets, tables, flow charts, timelines, problem solving, T-chart, spider, sequence, continuum, cycles, etc.

 A writing/organizing tool in which the most important information is described first, followed by the next most important information, and closing with the least important information.

 Random words from instruction are presented verbally or in writing.
-Students put these key words and phrases into a logical sequence.
+Students rearrange these key words and phrases into a logical sequence.

 Layman’s Translation/Martian News

-Students write a simplified summary of what they have just learned or explain what they have just learned to a Martian who has never heard of it before.
+Students write a simplified summary of what they have just learned by explaining it to a Martian who has never heard of it before.